Perform essential Apache Cassandra operations

 Reconfigure an existing Apache Cassandra installation from scratch

 There is no need to reinstall Cassandra from scratch.
-You can just move Cassandra data files and restore the
+Instead, you can move the Cassandra data files and restore the

-cassandra.yaml configuration file if necessary.
-Preform the following steps:
+cassandra.yaml configuration file if necessary (if you updated Cassandra configuration).
+Perform the following steps:

 - Stop Cassandra.
 For details, see Manage Apache Cassandra.